atrotter0/fib-app/README.md

 ## Description

-A simple React app that retrieves the values of the Fibonacci sequence up to an inputted value from an external API.
+A simple React app that retrieves the values of the Fibonacci sequence up to an inputted value.

 ## User Stories